JakeRowsell89/recursion/readme.md

 `RangeError: Maximum call stack size exceeded`

 One way to circumvent this problem on a language level is by Tail Call Optimization.
-_"If the last thing a function does before it returns is call itself, rather than doing a jump-and-add-stack-frame immediately followed by a pop-stack-frame-and-return-to-caller, it should be safe to simply jump to the start of the second function, letting it re-use the first functions stack frame."_ ~ Loosely paraphrased from (this interesting read)[http://wiki.c2.com/?TailCallOptimization]
+_"If the last thing a function does before it returns is call itself, rather than doing a jump-and-add-stack-frame immediately followed by a pop-stack-frame-and-return-to-caller, it should be safe to simply jump to the start of the second function, letting it re-use the first functions stack frame."_ ~ Loosely paraphrased from [this interesting read](http://wiki.c2.com/?TailCallOptimization)

 In other words, under the hood it gets around the problem by solving it similarly to how a loop would be run rather than how accumulative function calls would be.

-Execises:
+Exercises:
 ===

 Does recursion seem like an obvious/easy way to do things?
 Maybe not, but hopefully you will at least have found it interesting.
 Why not try writing one of the following Array methods recursively?